 What do you focus on when reviewing manga?

 The artwork, always.
 Because the illustrations create 90% of the stories that are expressed in manga, it is difficult for me to not focus on the artwork.
 I will examine panels, character designs and expressions, scenery, the different artistic styles and how they complement or detract from the overall narrative, and much more.
 I love talking about the artwork.
 Secondly, the storytelling.
-Thirdly, the motifs and themes.
-Lastly, the characters.
+Thirdly, the characters.
+Lastly, the motifs and themes.

 What are your favourite anime/manga genres?

 Demographics: I love shōnen, so much so that I will be starting a segment here on BiblioNyan devoted to it.
 There’s almost always excellent action, creative fantasy-themed plots, and cool friendships within this genre.
 I also love shōjo, which kind of blows my mind considering that I do not like reading romance novels.
 Finally, seinen, which tends to be very adult, dark, and twisted with extremely graphic violence, and the occasional sex scenes.
 Genre specific: Action-adventure, fantasy, science-fiction, slice-of-life, crime fiction.